damienjburks/DataCop/README.md

 >the addition of a new feature. **Those updates should be included by 11/12/2022**.
 Thanks
 >for using DataCop.

-DataCop is an custom AWS framework that mitigates the potential of vulnerable S3 buckets.
-Reliant on AWS Macie results, DataCop enables professionals that leverage AWS Macie to automatically block S3 buckets that contain PII or any classified information.
+DataCop is an custom AWS framework that mitigates S3 bucket attack vectors based on customer configuration.
+By default, this tool relies on AWS Macie results to automatically block S3 buckets that contain PII or any classified information.
+However, this framework supports the following third party services:
+- Trend Micro CloudOne File Storage Security (FSS)
+>>**NOTE:** All other integrations from third party vendors is completely optional.

 Features
 ---

-* Automatically provisioned infrastructure to bridge the cap between Macie and S3 with AWS CDK
+* Automatically provisioned infrastructure with AWS CDK
-* Configurable settings for bucket blocking
+* Configurable settings for bucket blocking for Macie and FSS
 * Event-driven S3 bucket blocking
+* Highly scalable and extensible

 Architecture
 ---